|

 rural land use, with the urban poor and in advancing democratic process.
 This

 text is about the “healing of the nations”; this text is a landmark.
-Rev.

-to Land, Power & National Identity In
+Foreword to Land, Power & National Identity by Fred Harrison, Centre for Land Policy Studies, London In

 May 1999 I attended a bizarre hearing in Stirling Sheriff Court to write a